johngage/tlpf-1/content/blog/2021-01-25-first-blog.md

 ---
-title: first blog
+title: Describe process of setting up teglapeace.org on Netlify as a static site generated web site, or SSG
 date: 2021-01-25T22:07:45.581Z
 description: "try to see content in Academic "
+subtitle: Enable cloud editing using the Netlify CMS, a form-based editing tool
+summary: >-
+  1. Get domain name from Cheapnames

+  2. Set up Github repository to hold content in johngage/tlpf-1.

+  3. Generate content in a content framework using the Hugo website generator together with the free, open source Wowchemy Website Builder, either on local machine or on Github.

+  3. Link Github repository to Netlify to  serve as web server. (could use Github Pages or Cloudflare) following the Wowchemy instructions.

+  4. Link Github repository to local machine, to mirror development environments using Git.
 ---
-The first round of building the Netlify site used Wowchemy to create the Github repository, and link it to Netlify.
-Then, configuring the Netlify CMS editor relies on a config.yml file in the site to allow the editor to see all the Academic content on the Github site.
+The first round of building the Netlify site used Wowchemy to create the Github repository, and to link it to Netlify.
+Then, configuring the Netlify CMS editor, building a config.yml file in the Github site to allow the NetlifyCMS editor to see all the Academic content on the Github site.

 But that file was missing.

-So I downloaded it from a Github site that displays a sample site.
-Suddenly, I could see the home page, see the authors, see people....and now I have to learn how to add new images to existing pages.
+So I downloaded it from a Wowchemy Github site that displays a sample site.
+Suddenly, I could see the home page, see the authors, see people.
+The YML file contains sections that refer to each directory of content  inside the  content directory inside the Wowchemy structured repository on Github.
+Without that section, the CMS cannot see the content.
+I added sections in the config.yml file for blog, for book, etc.

+Now to add new images to existing pages.

 Separately, I downloaded an Academic site to my computer; installed Hugo, and executed "hugo server", which created a site, and put it up on a web page at "localhost:49840".
-It shows a 2019 page, so I expect the config.yml file to be old.
+It shows a 2019 page, so I expect its config.yml file to be old.

-Editing on Github does not show up on the Netlify site.
-Why?

-And the Netlifycms error has come back:
+There are occasional NetlifyCMS access errors.
+Fix them by looking at the config /_default/config.toml file to be sure the branch is "main".
+Then, go to the Netlify dashboard, find the Identity section, and update the Git Gateway token.
 Git Gateway Error: Please ask your site administrator to reissue the Git Gateway token.